Natural Multicontact Walking for Robotic Assistive Devices via Musculoskeletal Models and Hybrid Zero Dynamics: The Hybrid Zero Dynamics Method

-\newsec{Virtual Constraints} The behavior of the hybrid system can be shaped using \textit{virtual constraints}, which are defined as the difference between the actual system outputs $y^a(q)$ and the desired outputs $y^d(q,\alpha)$.
-In our work, we choose to describe the desired outputs using domain-specific B\'ezier polynomials with coefficients $\alpha_v$.
+\newsec{Virtual Constraints} The behavior of the hybrid system can be shaped using \textit{virtual constraints}, defined as the difference between the actual system outputs $y^a(q)$ and the desired outputs $y^d(q,\alpha)$.
+In our work, we describe the desired outputs using B\'ezier polynomials with coefficients $\alpha$.
+To allow for discontinuities in the outputs between domains (necessitated by impact events), we describe the outputs using domain-specific B\'ezier polynomials with coefficients $\alpha_v$.
 For non-underactuated domains (DS2, DS3, SS2), a relative degree one output is explicitly included in the virtual constraints in order to regulate the forward progression of the system: